imalitavakoli/learn-scrum/README.md

 ## Feel free to organize the sticky notes and stories on the board:
-a User Story may be a complex task to achieve so feel free to divide it into smaller tasks and use different colored sticky notes to represent them on the board!
+A User Story may be a complex task to achieve so feel free to divide it into smaller tasks and use different colored sticky notes to represent them on the board!
 In our example we have used *yellow* sticky notes for stories and *light blue* for tasks.

 Bugs may appear at the middle of the work and it's very important to resolve them and track them down, so use another colored sticky notes, like *red* to represent them on board.